Therapy for Actors, Artists, Musicians, Writers, Creatives, and Entertainment Industry Professionals

 Set specific, measurable, and focused goals

-Release frustration, anger, and other "stuck" emotions
+Release frustration, anger, trauma, and other "stuck" emotions

 "Creativity is a wild mind and a disciplined eye." - Dorothy Parker